Higher education performance

 Thirdly, keep them relevant.
 Just because something can be measured doesn’t mean that it tells us anything if it is.
 Yet there is a lot of evidence that reporting on certain aspects has been required not because it is useful but because it is possible.

 Overall, it is hard to resist the suspicion that the whole culture of performance indicators has been more one of bureaucratisation than of transparency.
 And yet, clarity about purpose, mission, priorities is important; as is the capacity to report on how successful these have been.
-It’s not that we shouldn’t do this, we just need to do it better.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+It’s not that we shouldn’t do this, we just need to do it better.higher education comment below, or link to this permanent URL from your own site.